giellalt/dict-nob-sma/inc/candidates/00_readme.txt

   checked further later on.
 Note: a ? means that whole line-group (ie. all lines with that nob-word) is unfinished, not just that exact line.
-Similarly, a minus symbol (-) means there is a better smj-candidate than the generated one.
+Similarly, a minus symbol (-) means there is a better sma-candidate than the generated one.

 * Filename format